chadsansing/airlock-campaign/gm-resources/session-planning/session-7.md

 There are five representatives from the System Cell here along with a security force the PCs did not expect to exist.
 Kind of like a security detail, rather than an army, but sizeable and mobile.
 Someything like, but other than the Adjudicators.
 Enforcers?
 Executioners?

-- Levi of Illyum, a rare orange/red/brown genotype Illian, known for her application of restoprative justice at sea.
+- *The idealist:* **Levi of Illyum**, a rare orange/red/brown genotype Illian, known for her application of restoprative justice at sea.
+	- "If these Adjudicators can propose a way to fix this problem themselves, I am predisposed to free them to do their work."
-- Quad of Mollala, whose enduring defense of corporate personhood is know throughout the cells.
+- *The capitalist:* **Quad of Mollala**, whose enduring defense of corporate personhood is know throughout the cells.
+	- "It is better to risk ruin than guarantee it.
+I would rather bury these events than see their impact on our markets."
-- Juniper of Terra Nova, Judge of Judges, whose decisions cannot be anticipated because of her storied impartiality.
+- *The undecided:* **Juniper of Terra Nova**, Judge of Judges, whose decisions cannot be anticipated because of her storied impartiality.
+	- "For me, the crux of the issue lies in what they knew when and how they responded."
-- Admiral Lime, the Pirate, who asserts the needs of the fleet over those of a ship.
+- *The survivalist:* **Admiral Lime**, the Pirate, who asserts the needs of the fleet over those of a ship.
+	- "The brig.
+Until we decide what to do for the system.
+We do what's best for Cantor."
-- Chief Barrister Coil of Attis, whose assessment of newly proposed treaties and systems against both precedent and public opinion are trusted by all.
+- *The pragmatist:* **Chief Barrister Coil of Attis**, whose assessment of newly proposed treaties and systems against both precedent and public opinion are trusted by all.
+	- "No one else knows what they know, only that they fled.
+The cells are looking for stability.
+Our solution must punish them somehow while serving the system's needs."

 Rin will volunteer the following when it comes time to plan: